iamshadowsage/Lucy/README.md

 The Proposed Speech Recognition System Consists of,

-1.Feature Extraction.
+1.Feature Extraction.<br>
-2.Feature Mapping.
+2.Feature Mapping.<br>
-3.Ngram Model for Prediction of Letters and Words.
+3.Ngram Model for Prediction of Letters and Words.<br>